Free Book Talks

 The Million-Dollar Man Who Helped Kill a President: George Washington Gayle and the Assassination of Abraham Lincoln; 1:30 p.m

 Forget what you thought you knew about why Abraham Lincoln was assassinated by John Wilkes Booth.
 Join author Christopher Lyle Mcllwain, Sr. as he argues that it was not mere sectional hatred, but Booth’s desire to become famous, Lincoln’s advocacy of black suffrage, or a plot masterminded by Jefferson Davis to win the war by crippling the Federal government.

 About the Author

-Christopher Lyle McIlwain, Sr., has been practicing law for more than three decades in Tuscaloosa, Alabama.
-His other passion is the study of nineteenth century history.
-He is the author of two previous books, Civil War Alabama (U. of Alabama Press, 2016), the winner of the McMillan Prize, and 1865 Alabama: From Civil War to Uncivil Peace (U. of Alabama Press, 2017).
+Christopher Lyle McIlwain, Sr., has been practicing law for more than three decades in Tuscaloosa, Alabama and is the author of Civil War Alabama, the winner of the McMillan Prize, and 1865 Alabama: From Civil War to Uncivil Peace.
 Chris has also published several articles in a variety of history journals.